Logiqx/gps-wizard/docs/gpx/issues/gpsresults.md

 Supports "speed", "hdop" and "sat" of GPX 1.0 but uses "cog" instead of course".

-Supports the non-standard gpxdata:speed introduced by the Kickstarter [Trace](https://www.kickstarter.com/projects/activereplay/trace-the-most-advanced-activity-monitor-for-actio).
+Does not support the non-standard gpxdata:speed introduced by the Kickstarter [Trace](https://www.kickstarter.com/projects/activereplay/trace-the-most-advanced-activity-monitor-for-actio) and used by [Waterspeed](https://waterspeedapp.com/).

 Does not support GPX 1.1 + Trackpoint Extensions V3.